Buyer Fit Snapshot

 Standard MOQ sits at 5,000 units per size, yet we can stagger orders—2,500 plus 2,500—if you are testing layouts.
 This still beats the rush fees on the big platforms, and I keep spreadsheets showing how this staggered plan saved a mid-tier snack club $1,200 in tool charges last quarter.
 It feels like I’m playing financial Tetris, but in a good way.

 I demand transparency on freight decimals.
 If ocean freight spikes $0.08 due to fuel, you see it itemized down to the kilogram, and you also see expedited air freight at $1.56 per kilogram for launches that absolutely cannot wait.
 That keeps decision-making clean when you order clear poly mailers for subscription boxes on a tight launch schedule.
-I have a folder titled “Fuel Surcharges That Broke My Brain,” just so you know I hold these costs accountable.
+I have a folder titled “Fuel Surcharges That Broke My Brain,” just so 18-22 business days on a standard production run feels like a gift instead of a gamble.

 Process & Timeline From Quote to Shipment